 It is the responsibility of individual property owners to monitor conditions that effect the value of their property and to be vigilant in making the "taxation authorities" aware of these changes, otherwise, inequities are bound to occur.

 The Nuts & Bolts Of Property Tax Assessments

 In the State of New York there are three property tax collecting entities - Cities, Villages & Towns.
 In general, if you live in a city, you pay all of your property taxes to the City.
 If you do NOT live in a city but you live within an incorporated village, you will most likely be paying taxes to the Village for municipal services and to the Town for the schools.
 If you do NOT live in a city or an incorporated village, you will be paying all of your taxes to the Town.

 Property taxes are calculated by multiplying your property’s assessment (its value) times the tax rate established by each of the various municipal entities.

 NOTE: For properties located in an incorporated village, there may be two different assessments (Village & Town).

 To determine if you are being taxed correctly, you need to determine if your home’s tax assessment is an accurate representation of its market value.

-If you divide your assessment by the RAR and the result is much higher than what you feel your home is worth, then your home may be over-assessed and you may have justification to file a tax assessment appeal at the appropriate tax assessor’s office.
+If your property tax assessment is much higher than what you feel your home is worth, then your home may be over-assessed and you may have justification to file a tax assessment appeal at the appropriate tax assessor’s office.

 Each year there is a deadline by which such appeals must be filed.
 As was mentioned above, if you live in an incorporated village, then there may be two different assessments and two different assessors with whom you will need to file your appeal.
 To make matters even more complicated, Villages & Towns operate on different fiscal years and the deadline for Village assessment appeals is the 3rd Tuesday in February and the deadline for Town assessment appeals is the 3rd Tuesday in June.